nest/nest-simulator/doc/htmldoc/release_notes/v3.0/features/stimulation_backends.rst

 With NEST 3.0, we change the terminology of input device to stimulation device.
 NEST 3.0 supports one stimulation backend, `MPI communication`.
-This backend is available only when the NEST is compiled with MPI support.
+This backend is available only when the NEST is compiled with :hxt_ref:`MPI`support.
 This is useful in case of co-simulation and allows a closed loop simulation if it's coupled with the MPI recording backend.